 Truth: No!
 All vegetables oils are zero-cholesterol.
 No vegetable source food has cholesterol.
 Only fats of animal origin have cholesterol.

-None the less, consumption of excessive amounts of oils will lead to the body building excessive cholesterol on its own.
+None the less, consumption of excessive amounts of oils (and especially more saturated fatty acid rich foods) will lead to the body building excessive cholesterol on its own.
 That is a risk you run even when you are a pure vegetarian.

 Answer: Yes!
 Whole milk has cholesterol.
 Skimmed milk has very little cholesterol.
 So there is no harm in drinking skimmed milk.